Authors: Tara Smylie and Gabrielle Bauer

 - Career coaching services: These services are likely to attract ambitious and self-motivated candidates (i.e. people you want to work for you).

-- Leadership training courses: Such courses will allow your keenest employees to develop the skills they need to take on new and more challenging roles.
+- Leadership training courses: Such courses will allow your best good hires to develop the skills they need to take on new and more challenging roles.
 When developing or selecting these courses, consider the increasing importance of soft skills in the life sciences.3 Leadership and emotional intelligence are hot commodities in today’s world.

 - Support for further academic training: Your employees’ career ambitions may depend on pursuing further university education or other relevant credentials.
 There are different ways you can help with these goals, such as providing financial sponsorship, granting time off work to complete schoolwork, and offering educational guidance.